 The mechanism of activated carbon is to trap the pollutants in its tiny surface pores.
-The more these openings get filled up with chemicals, the more it loses its ability to filter.
+The more these openings get filled up with chemicals, the more it loses their ability to filter.
 You have to change it on a periodic basis as after a time it becomes ineffective.
-To maximize the use of it, put it following the automated filter set up of the aquarium.
+To maximize its use of it, put it following the automated filter setup of the aquarium.

 Replacing it after every thirty days is normally enough.
 But it also depends on the water condition.
 Tank water has to be clean for activated carbon to work.
 If you see the watercolor is changing to a yellowish one, you will know it’s about time.
 And if your tank water is already dirty before putting carbon in it, it most definitely won’t work.

 What Are the Different Types of Activated Carbon & Which is Right for Your Aquarium?